GDSC-AASTU/.github/profile/README.md

-# Welcome to Developer Student Clubs (DSC) AASTU
+# Welcome to Developer Student Clubs (GDSC) AASTU

-Developer Student Clubs (DSC) are university-based community groups for students interested in Google developer technologies and various other technological fields.
+Google Developer Student Clubs (DSC) are university-based community groups for students interested in Google developer technologies and various other technological fields.
 Open to all undergraduate and graduate students eager to develop their skills, DSCs provide a platform for growth in a peer-to-peer learning environment.
 Members have the opportunity to engage in projects that offer solutions for local businesses and their communities.

 ## Open Source Initiatives 🌍